eraldoforgoli/GUI-Game/README.md

 Run As Java Application

 ## How to play
-Use left and right arriow to move to the left or right
+Use left and right arriow to move to the left or right.
 Use up arrow to shoot at the object.

 ## GIF output